adithya-s-k/World-of-AI/deep_learning/Image-Captioning/Model/README.md

    - Split the dataset into training and testing sets.

 2. Feature extraction:
-   - Use a pre-trained convolutional neural network (CNN) -- Xception to extract image features.
+   - Extract image features using a pre-trained convolutional neural network (CNN) -- Xception.
    - Preprocess the images and pass them through the CNN to obtain feature vectors.

 3. Caption generation: